monero-project/monero-site/README.md

 **Make sure the indentation is EXACTLY the same as the other proposals in the area.
 If it's not the jekyll build WILL fail.**

 Save the file.

-open other `*.yml` files and copy the same code to it, in the exact same place.

-### 3. Build/Test
-Build your website using `jekyll serve` if it's not rebuilding automatically.
-If the build fails and you receive an error, you may have messed up somewhere in a `*.yml` file back in 13.1.
-Go back to that section and check the indentation.
-Yes, it's stupid.
-Yes, it has to be perfect.

-If the build is successful, go to the Library page `/library/` and check to see that the publication is showing up in the correct category and that the link is downloading correctly.
-Test the page and let rehrar know if there are any bugs.

-### 4. Submit a Pull Request
-You're all done.
-Submit a PR and wait for it to be reviewed and merged.
-Be sure to make any changes if requested.